-Imagine Recovery’s Intensive Outpatient Program is a great step towards creating the life you want to live.
+Imagine Recovery’s Intensive Outpatient Program (IOP) is a great step towards creating the life you want to live.
 The program is designed to serve adults 18 and older who seek recovery from substance misuse and abuse.
 Our clinical staff consists of experienced and licensed Masters level clinicians trained to address co-occurring mental health issues such as anxiety and depression.

 Clients participate in a 10-week program designed to establish comfort in an abstinence-centered lifestyle that facilitates self-exploration, self-awareness, joy, and confidence in maintaining long-term recovery.
 We incorporate music, art, gardening, food health and physical wellness exploration at Imagine.
 Families are a very important part of our program; they are welcome and encouraged to participate in our education and processing-based Family Group.

 Imagine Recovery Intensive Outpatient Program Services Provided:

 Group therapy three (3) times per week, three (3) hours per session

 Psychoeducation on Substance Misuse, Addiction and Mental Health